For Harbaughs, it's about sibling respect

 "We had some knockdown drag-outs when we were younger," John Harbaugh said.
 "I can remember my mom screaming, whaling and crying, ‘You're brothers!
 You are not supposed to act like this!
 You're supposed to get along better!'
 There are probably a lot of mothers out there that can relate to that."

-The brothers, though, have fought for each other as adults (except for that one time when Jim got John in a headlock at the beach).
+The brothers, though, have fought for each other as adults (albeit that one time when Jim got John in a headlock at the beach).
 John could have been jealous of Jim playing quarterback at Michigan and the NFL.
 Jim could have been envious of John becoming an NFL head coach first.

 Jim believes John's success as an NFL head coach paved the way for him by putting out the notion, "Maybe Jim's just cut from the same cloth."